Google partners Singtel to bring Pixel smartphone to Singapore

 Google also told reporters here that Google Assistant will also roll out its “Singaporean English” language feature “later this year”.

-Also in the pipeline is the wireless Pixel Buds, which was announced during the launch event.
-Controls for answering calls, audio and accessing Google Assistant have been designed on the earbud itself, so eliminating the need for the phone itself.
+Also in the pipeline is the wireless Pixel Buds earphones, which was announced during the launch event.
+Controls for answering calls, audio and accessing Google Assistant have been designed on the earbud itself, so eliminating the need for the phone.
 The earphones provide up to five hours of listening time with a single charge, while the “pocket-sized” charging case holds “multiple charges”, the company said.

 The made-by-Google earphones will be made available in Singapore and Australia “later in November”, it added.